arn-the-long-beard/seed-routing/README.md

 - Respect for TEA = One single path of truth.
 - Minimize the boilerplate and the risks of bugs.
 - Easy API so we can follow the flow of an app.
-- Making routing in TEA should be as easy as in Angular.
+- Making routing in TEA should be as easy as in popular frameworks.
-- Making transition from other front end framework as easy as possible.

 ### Motivations